-Nutella—that chocolate-hazelnut manna from Italy (though the largest Nutella factory is in France, and as of June 4, 2019, many of its workers are on strike)—is so good it’s inspired people to name their children after it.
-But some diehards were unhappy when they changed the recipe (adding more skim milk and sugar).
+Nutella—that chocolate-hazelnut manna from Italy—is so good it’s inspired people to name their children after it, and it has its own holiday: World Nutella Day on Feb.
+5. But some diehards were unhappy when they changed the recipe (adding more skim milk and sugar).
 Even those who weren’t put off by the update must admit it can be a little cloying after a spoonful or two.
 Luckily, making homemade Nutella is not only easy, but way more delicious, and healthier too.

 Hamilton Beach 12-Cup Stack and Snap Food Processor, $49.99 on Amazon

 All you need is a food processor or high-powered blender and a handful of ingredients.

 Related Reading on CNET: The Best Food Processors of 2020